 Some patients should not take NSAIDs.
 You should discuss with your rheumatology provider whether it is okay to take NSAIDs if any of the following apply:

-Make sure to notify your other physicians while you are taking this drug.
+Notify your other physicians while you are taking this drug.
 If you are pregnant, considering pregnancy, or breastfeeding, let your doctor know before starting this medication.
-There is a chance of getting NSAID-induced unruptured follicle syndrome, that can cause patients to have difficulty conceiving.
-In those rare cases, if disease control is not be compromised, it would be recommended to stop NSAIDs before conception.
+Some patients on NSAIDs may have difficulty conceiving.
+In those rare cases, it would be recommended to stop NSAIDs before conception.
 There is risk of premature closure of the ductus arteriosus (a blood vessel in the developing fetus) so the use of NSAIDs in the third trimester is discouraged.
-You should also talk with your doctor before undergoing any surgeries while taking this medication.
+You should also talk with your rheumatology provider before undergoing any surgeries while taking this medication.

-Updated February 2022 by the American College of Rheumatology Communications and Marketing Committee.
+Updated March 2023 by Kanika Monga, MD, and reviewed by the American College of Rheumatology Communications and Marketing Committee.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.